whoisorioki/dashboard/md/checks.md

 ## 1. API Documentation Standardization

-- [ ] Standardize all API documentation to follow the "Monthly Sales Growth" format:
+- [ ] Standardize all API documentation to follow the GraphQL schema and codegen output.
-  - Endpoint/Query
-  - Arguments
-  - Returns/Schema
-  - Sample Request/Response
-  - Error Envelope
-  - Filters
-  - TypeScript/GraphQL Mapping
-- [ ] Add sample requests/responses for every endpoint, including error cases.
+- [ ] Add sample requests/responses for every query, including error cases.

 ## 2. Naming Conventions & Schema Alignment

 - [ ] Ensure backend returns camelCase fields for all GraphQL endpoints.
-- [ ] For REST endpoints, either:
-  - Return camelCase fields, or
-  - Document the mapping and ensure the frontend maps fields correctly.
 - [ ] Use only camelCase in all TypeScript types and GraphQL queries on the frontend.

 ## 3. Response Envelope Consistency